chameleon-ai/webm-guide/README.md

   - `video_size = size_limit - audio_size`
   - Get the total `duration` of the video in seconds
   - `bitrate = video_size / duration` that's your video bitrate in Bytes per second
-  - `bitrate_kbps = bitrate * 8 / 1000` that's your video bitrate in Kilobits per second.
+  - `bitrate_kbps = bitrate * 8 / 1024` that's your video bitrate in kbps.
 For this example let's say it's 715.
 - Run ffmpeg 1st pass
   - `ffmpeg -i input.mp4 -c:v libvpx-vp9 -b:v 715k -async 1 -vsync 2 -pass 1 -an -f null /dev/null`
   - or `NUL` instead of `/dev/null` if you're using Windows